Psi-GAN: A power-spectrum-informed generative adversarial network for the emulation of large-scale structure maps across cosmologies and redshifts: Conclusions

 We have extensively tested \textsc{Psi-GAN} in a broad series of tests covering: the model's training domain across all redshift ranges, the model's ability to interpolate between the given redshift bins, and the model's ability to interpolate between cosmologies at all redshifts.
 We observe that \textsc{Psi-GAN} has a closer agreement with $N$-body simulations when compared to the lognormal approximation across statistical tests that probe non-Gaussian features (such as peak counts, phase statistics, and bispectra). \textsc{Psi-GAN} is able to reproduce the bispectra and peak count distributions of $N$-body simulations to ${\sim}5$ per cent, while the lognormal approximation displays a discrepancy of ${\sim}25$ per cent.
 Due to our novel critic architecture, \textsc{Psi-GAN} is also able to match the power spectrum of the target $N$-body simulation, with relative differences of ${\sim}5$ per cent.

 The largest shortcoming of \textsc{Psi-GAN} is its slightly weaker performance in constraining the power spectrum when tasked with interpolating between cosmologies.
-In our tests, the power spectrum of samples generated by \textsc{Psi-GAN} showed showed less agreement with $N$-body simulations when interpolating between the cosmologies used in the Quijote simulations.
+In our tests, the power spectrum of samples generated by \textsc{Psi-GAN} showed less agreement with $N$-body simulations when interpolating between the cosmologies used in the Quijote simulations.
 An approximately ${\sim}50$ per cent greater coverage of cosmology space should be enough to reduce this shortcoming, however this would require significant resources to generate.
 Another potential method of improving this would be to pre-train the model architecture to be able to reconstruct lognormal random fields across an extensive dataset before fine-tuning the model to transform lognormal random field to more accurate emulations.

 We used saliency mapping techniques to investigate further architectural improvements to \textsc{Psi-GAN}, which highlighted a slight weakness in capturing long-range correlations as well as a small issue with pixel-scale artefacting.
 Increasing the depth of the generator by another step (i.e. including an extra set of down-sample and up-sample blocks) should help \textsc{Psi-GAN} model long-range correlations better as the latent space will be more compressed and information will propagate more efficiently across the simulation box.
-Adding additional ConvNeXt blocks after the first convolution, and before the last convolution should aid in modelling small scales and reduce artefacting.
+Adding additional ConvNeXt blocks after the first convolution, and before the last convolution should aid in modelling small scales and reduce artefacting, as well as reduce the asymmetry between modelling negative and positive values of the matter density field as discussed in Section~\ref{subsec:results_test_set}.

 Another architectural change that could improve performance is to replace the pre-trained ResNet-50 model in the critic with a more powerful option, such as the EfficientNet \citep{efficientnet} or RegNet \citep{regnet} architectures.
 However, all of these architectural changes will lead to a significant increase in training time which would require state-of-the-art hardware (although inference time should remain unchanged).